 The Dispatchability activity area aims to ensure that solar power plants based on photovoltaic (PV) and concentrating solar power (CSP) technologies at utility and distributed scales are capable of being dispatched in a fashion that is comparable to or better than conventional power plants.
-SunShot addresses the issue of dispatchability with a two-pronged approach:
+The solar office addresses the issue of dispatchability with a two-pronged approach:

 - Extensive analyses to understand the impact of high penetration of solar power plants on the bulk power system and distribution system operations, and

 - Research on understanding and enhancing the dispatch capability of PV solar power plants, and investigating the value of varying energy storage capabilities for CSP plants.

 The solar office also supports the development of standardized methods for testing grid performance of PV solar power plants, and exploring and demonstrating the value of energy storage.